AlphaSerpentis/Discord-Brewer/README.md

 This is the primary command of Brew(r) and will generate new roles, categories, and channels based on the prompt you provide.

-For the prompt, you provide the bot what you desire.
+For the prompt, you provide Brew(r) what you desire.
 For example:
 - You ask it to create categories containing the names of "General", "Voice", and "Text" and it will do so.
 - Stylize your server with a theme (e.g., medieval, futuristic, etc.)
 - Generate a server based on a topic (e.g., gaming, anime, etc.)